Food-Safe 3D Printing Filament in 2026: What Bambu's PLA Pure Actually Changes (and What It Doesn't)

 Some pragmatic guidance for the next 6 to 12 months:

-• If you actually print for food contact, wait for international Pure PLA availability or buy a Fillamentum food-grade variant in the meantime.
+• If you actually print for food contact, PLA Pure is now available internationally, or you can buy a Fillamentum food-grade variant.
 Do not pay a premium for generic "food safe" Amazon listings.

 • Keep a dedicated stainless or hardened-steel nozzle for clean prints.
 The nozzle itself is part of the contamination story.